chiseanchang0727/Projects/Data_Analysis_project.md

 ## Summary:

-Retention contributes to low revenue.
+Retention, especially $R1$, contributes to low revenue.

-# Analyze In-Game Metrics Related to Retention
+# Determine Retention-related In-Game Metrics by EDA

 To identify which user behavior metrics are related to retention, I will analyze several metrics and determine which of them have a correlation with retention